1. Introduction

 • Version: Select the MacPorts version you are using when it is applicable.

 • Cc: Anyone else besides the ticket reporter and assignee who would like to be kept involved in the development of the ticket.
-Multiple email addresses should be separated with a comma and a space (i.e. you@example.org, maintainer@macports.org).
+Multiple email addresses or GitHub usernames should be separated with a comma and a space (e.g., neverpanic, you@example.org, maintainer@macports.org).

-For tickets on ports, enter the email address of the port's maintainer (use port info <portname> to find this).
-If multiple maintainers are listed, enter the first maintainer's email address here and enter the remainining maintainers' email addresses in the Cc field.
+• Assign To: For tickets on ports, enter the email address or GitHub username of the port's maintainer (use port info [port] to find this).
+If multiple maintainers are listed, enter the first maintainer's email address or GitHub username here and enter the remaining maintainers' email addresses or GitHub usernames in the Cc field.
 Exclude the email address if it appears.
 If the maintainer's email address is , leave the field blank.

 • Port: For tickets on ports, enter the name of the port (or ports, space-separated, when multiple are affected).